greenyouse/yum-foodz/README.md

 ## Try It Out

-There's a live version without push notifications [hosted here](yum-foodz-10kapart2016.azurewebsites.net/recipes).
+There's a live version [hosted here](https://yum-foodz.heroku.com).
+Push notifications aren't currently working in Chrome browsers (external library issue) but Firefox works great.

 For running locally, clone and build like this: